jbcarras/cse116-debuggingactivity/README.md

 The class TestRestaurant holds all the provided tests, as well as comments explaining what those tests are checking for to help you understand them.

+## Grading

+From running and debugging the tests you should be able to identify several bugs in the program.
+You should fix them by modifying the code (`Item.java` and `Restaurant.java`).
+With all of the bugs fixed, all of the provided tests should pass.
+You should **not** modify the tests to make them pass.

+When all the provided tests pass, you should run `Zipper.java` and submit the outputted zip file to Autolab.
+If you've passed all the tests on your end you should get a score of 1.0 indicating that you completed the activity.